nuuneoi/RxEventBus/README.md

 # RxEventBus
-A code example of the implementation of RxAndroid &amp; RxJava as an EventBus
+A code example of the implementation of RxAndroid &amp; RxJava as an EventBus on Android